 Each school district must partner with at least one institution of higher education to provide college prep courses in mathematics and English language arts.
 The courses must be designed for grade 12 students whose EOC exam scores do not meet college-readiness standards or whose coursework, college entrance exam score, or Texas Success Initiative Assessment (TSIA) score shows the student is not ready for entry-level college coursework.
-The courses must be provided on the high school campus or through distance learning.
+The courses must be provided on the high school campus or through an online course provided by the institution of higher education.
 School districts are required to develop or purchase course instructional materials, which must include technology resources, to enhance effectiveness.
 Students must be informed of the benefits provided by this type of course, but students are not required to enroll in the course.

-- Hiring additional staff (salary and benefits) or increasing workload for existing staff - · Purchasing materials, supplies, technology, or programs - · Requiring time spent outside of instructional hours collaborating with higher education faculty
+- Hiring additional staff (salary and benefits) or increasing workload for existing staff - Purchasing materials, supplies, technology, or programs - Requiring time spent outside of instructional hours collaborating with higher education faculty